-NMH Upward Bound is celebrating 43 years of service to our local communities.
-The program was awarded a four-year grant by the Department of Education for $346,530 in May 2007 in an extremely competitive national grant process.
-Additional funding for the program comes from the Davis Foundation, the Edwin S. Webster Foundation, and the Community Foundation of Western Massachusetts.
+NMH Upward Bound is celebrating 46 years of service to our local communities.
+The program was awarded a five-year grant by the Department of Education in May of 2012 in an extremely competitive national grant process.
+Additional funding for the program comes from the Edwin S. Webster Foundation and the Community Foundation of Western Massachusetts.

 Upward Bound students have made impressive gains:

-- 97 percent of students showed an increase of 20 points or better on SAT verbal and math sections.
+- 95% of students showed an increase of at least 20 points on SAT verbal and math sections.
 Many students increased their combined scores by 150-200 points.

 - 94% of students served were retained or graduated from high school

-- 100 percent of seniors enrolled in a program of postsecondary education
+- 90% of seniors enrolled in a program of postsecondary education

-Upward Bound Alumni are excelling in every field including engineering, computer sciences, transportation, law, education, politics, business, health careers, and social services.
+- Upward Bound Alumni are excelling in every field including engineering, computer sciences, transportation, law, education, politics, business, health careers, and social services.

-Parent support is a critical component of the program.
-The Parent Advisory Council has become very active in supporting their children's college dreams.
-Over the past three years, parents have raised over $20,000 in scholarships to help with unmet need.
+- The Parent Advisory Council has raised over $30,000 to help students with scholarships to help with unmet need.
 Last year each graduate was given a small scholarship to help with college costs.
-An endowment has been established in order to secure the long-term future of the program.

-Recent graduates (2005–2010) are attending colleges such as Bard College, Brandeis University, Brown University, Beloit College, Franklin and Marshall College, Middlebury College, Smith College, Simmons College, the College of the Holy Cross, Brandeis University, Hartwick College, Loyola University, American International College, Springfield College, Elms College, and the University of Massachusetts, as well as many Massachusetts state colleges, universities, and community colleges.
+- Recent graduates (2006-2012) are attending many colleges including, Bard College, Middlebury College, Smith College, Simmons College, College of the Holy Cross, Brandeis University, Hartwick College, Loyola University, American International College, Springfield College, Elms College, University of Massachusetts, as well as many other Massachusetts state colleges, universities, and community colleges.

 Every year we turn away up to 100 qualified students because of inadequate funding.
 Many eligible and motivated students who really need the services are excluded because of limited funding.